MichaelNeas/laboratory/protocols.md

 # Various TCP/UDP Protocols, 3rd grade explanations with Ports

 - Application layer passes messages to the transport layer called a segment, containing the source port and destination port.
 Then passed on to the network layer.
+- 65536 Ports available, 1024 "well known"

+## Ports
+- Associates package information with TCP/IP protocols, computers only have 1 ip address and 1 mac, so you need to distribute accordingly.
+- Firewalls filter network traffic on port numbers, blocking ports.

 ## [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite)